mmistakes/so-simple-theme/Work Experience/index.md

 **Barnett Machine Tool, Harrison, NJ (September 2015 - March 2017 )**

-   * At Barnet Machine Tool, I had the opportunity to work with differents cnc machine like:

-      * Vertical Milling : Haas VF-3
-      * Horizontal Milling : Toshiba BP-13P40
+   * At Barnet Machine Tool, I had the opportunity to work with a great teamwork, which gave me the possibilities to              improve my skills in this industry and be a better professional.
+One of my main task as a worker in Barnett was the          complete set up of a Haas VF-3 and a Toshiba BP-13P40 from using the right tools to machined the part, to inspected the      part once was finished, using precision instruments like micrometer, caliper, and gauges.

 <a markdown="0" href="https://www.barnett-machine.com/" class="btn">More on barnett-machine.com</a>